folkertvanheusden/lock_trace/README.md

   timing measurements makes it faster.
 Also using 'SHALLOW_BACKTRACE' helps for speed.

-* If your program suddenly hangs where it did not before, then this may be caused by the version of 'backtrace' in libgcc using 'pthread_mutex' underneath.
-  There are three solutions:
-  * disable backrace recording (see notes on WITH_BACKTRACE below) or:
-  * use a shallow backtrace (SHALLOW_BACKTRACE)
-  * uncomment PREVENT_RECURSION which makes it do a "shallow back- trace" (1 record)

 * Note that capturing pthread_exit may introduce inaccuracies: it assumes that the cleaner(s) (see pthread_cleanup_push) will unlock any left over locked mutex.